Lauren Kulp is an Owner/Director at Bravo Dance Center. See the Directors tab for complete bio.

 Wayne has served as artistic director, program coordinator, choreographer, national competition judge, coach, mentor, facilitator and speaker for dance panels and conferences, artistic advisor and on the board of directors for many art institutions.
 He has choreographed for concert dance, musical theatre, commercial productions and art and entertainment venues throughout his career.
 His professional choreography has been seen around the world.
 Most recently, he has set works in Liverpool, London, and Chile.
 He has received numerous honors for his efforts, including the Louis Beitzel Award for Distinguished Teachers, The Cultures Build Communities Ground Award, The Independence Foundation Cross-Cultural Movement and Grounds Arts Fellowship Award, The Faculty Award for the Unwavering Commitment to Dance Education.
 In 2015, Wayne was inducted into The National Society of Collegiate Scholars, the first and only charter at an arts university.

-Ms. Larissa teaches Princess Ballet/Jazz and Ballet/Jazz 1.
+Ms. Julia teaches Princess Ballet/Jazz and Ballet/Jazz 1 on Saturdays.

 Joshua L. Polk, A.K.A., And-He-Lock is well rounded in every style of hip hop and funkstyle dance and has much experience on the theatre stage as a director, choreographer and performer.
 He is also a very inspirational teacher and workshop leader.